How Peace Came to the World

-All of the essays were chosen from entries to "Peace 2010," a contest sponsored by the Christian Science Monitor.
-Earl W. Foell is Editor in Chief and Richard A. Nenneman, the Monitor's Managing Editor, have written introductions to each thematic chapter.
+All the essays were chosen from entries to "Peace 2010," a contest sponsored by The Christian Science Monitor.
+Earl W. Foell, the Editor in Chief of the Monitor and Richard A. Nenneman, the Monitor's Managing Editor, have written introductions to each thematic chapter.
 In a concluding note, Lincoln Bloomfield, MIT professor and former national security council official, analyzes the essays and compares them to the work of peace professionals.